iyosayi/news-app/README.md

 Introduce your projects by taking a screenshot, video recordings or a gif.
 Try to tell us about the solution you built by answering the following:

 - Where can I see your demo?
- The demo can be viewed on this link [NewsApp](https://github.com/iyosayi/news-app)
+ The demo can be viewed on this link [NewsApp](https://dabatech-news.herokuapp.com)
 - What was your experience building it.
-It was a fun and challenging one
+It was a great one, I enjoyed doing this exercise.

 ### Built With